 The Children of Lir: A Fascinating Irish Legend

 Due to the legend’s fame, many versions of the story of The Children of Lir exist.
 The Celts did not keep written records of their mythological tales, so the story was told by word of mouth for centuries before it was recorded.
-Here, we will cover the “canonical” ending as well as some of the popular variations.
+We will cover the “canonical” ending and some popular variations here.

 In this article, we delve into the fascinating Celtic legend of The Children of Lir.
 Scroll down to read through the blog, or click on one of the highlighted sections below to jump ahead!